The future of video in e-learning: Demystifying the selfie video and more

 The power of selfie videos lies in the authenticity and realism of the speaker.
 Your learners build trust and emotionally connect with someone in their organisation they can relate to.
 Humans are social creatures, so we are more invested when we are learning from real person speaking.
 Selfie videos also help your learners put context behind the theory being taught and understanding how others have applied their knowledge to real-life practices will motivate your learners to retain more information, knowing it could be helpful for them in the future too.

 Making a selfie video is cost-effective, quick and really straight forward to produce.
-All you need is a smartphone, and according to a recent report from Deloitte, 76% of adults now have one, so there’s no excuses.
+All you need is a smartphone, and according to a report from Deloitte, 76% of adults now have one, so there are no excuses.
 It also means you can easily create videos in-house without outsourcing from different providers, saving you time and money on production costs, check out our top tips to creating selfie videos below.

 The tricky part is finding a voluntary staff member to take 10 minutes of their time filming, but choose wisely.
 You still have to ensure the speaker is engaging and will tell a valuable story your users can learn from.